There is no "correct" way to start a Community Land Trust. This diagram shows the main five steps.

 We provide funds and resources to set you on your way.

-If you live in an area covered by a CLT Umbrella, your best first step is to contact them.
+If you live in an area covered by a community led housing enabler hub, your best first step is to contact them.
 You'll find a list on this page.
 They may be able to provide you with all the hands-on support you need to succeed.

 There are other sources of funding as you proceed from starting up to investigating sites, planning your scheme, and so on.
 Look in the funding section of our website for links and tips.